CorralesD/personalSite/README.md

 # personalSite

-first attempt as a README file.
+first attempt at a README file.

 I'm adding my personal site to GitHub.